kephas-software/kephas/src/Kephas.Messaging/README.md

 ## `EventMessageHandlerSelector`

-This is a handler selector for [[events|Architecture-of-messaging#Events]].
+This is a handler selector for [events](https://www.nuget.org/packages/Kephas.Messaging#events).
 It returns all the handlers processing the specific event type and name, ordered by their processing priority.

 > Note: it has the `Low` processing priority, so that custom code can modify easily the strategy of selecting event handlers.